Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Methodology

 \subsection{Integration with SELinux}

 We integrate risk-based access control with SELinux by loading \emph{CIL} modules directly via \texttt{semodule -i} (no runtime dependency on \texttt{secilc}).
 The kernel layer exposes two booleans, \texttt{rule\_block} and \texttt{ml\_block}, that gate \texttt{write/append} to user files for processes running in the encryption domain.
 A userspace agent (our daemons) toggles these booleans when the rule/model detector predicts encryption.
 This design preserves SELinux’s MAC guarantees while allowing low-latency, ML-aware decisions.
+Crucially, because SELinux is a Mandatory Access Control (MAC) system, our whitelisting is not a mere permission for a binary to function.
+An attacker cannot simply hijack a trusted application (e.g., OpenSSL) to bypass the system and encrypt the disk.
+As governed by our policy tuple ⟨u, app, path, type⟩, a whitelisted binary only retains write/append privileges when executed by a specifically authorized user, and strictly within designated file paths (e.g., user1 running openssl under \$HOME/**).
+If the hijacked application attempts to write to unauthorized paths or is executed by an unauthorized user, the action is immediately denied by the MAC policy.

 \paragraph{What is enforced} Processes in \texttt{encryption\_t} retain non-encryption capabilities (\texttt{read}, \texttt{getattr}, \texttt{execute}) but are prevented from \texttt{write/append} to non-temporary user files whenever either detector asserts a block.
 Application and user allow-lists are encoded as types/attributes; only whitelisted apps (e.g., \texttt{openssl} under \texttt{user1} within \verb|$HOME/**|) gain write permission under the permitted context.